 If your landlord refuses to install a smoke alarm, contact the Fire Service who may be able to carry out a fire safety check and supply you with a free smoke detector, if you have a low income.

-Fire safety in HMOs
+Fire safety if you live in a HMO

 Reducing the risk of fire